Kro9w/CNHS-Library-Attendance/README.md

 - **View Attendance Log:** See a detailed, real-time log of all attendance records, including student names and the time they entered.
 - **Update Grade Levels:**
   - **Purpose:** This is an end-of-school-year function to promote students.
-  - **Action:** Clicking the **"Update Grade Levels"** button will increment the grade level of every student in the database (e.g., Grade 7 becomes Grade 8, Grade 8 becomes Grade 9, etc.).
+  - **Action:** This is an automatic process, to promote current students to the next grade level.
+It fires up upon hitting 12:00 AM of June 01.
+However there is a callable function that forces this in the rare instance the automation fails.
   - **Warning:** This action is irreversible.
 Use with caution.
 Students in Grade 10 will be archived or handled according to the system's logic.

 ### 4. Viewing Statistics